Rick Sands: Breaking the Light BarrierWednesday, August 23 – Sunday, August 27, 2017

 - Laptop with a photo-processing program is also recommended but not necessary.

-Early Bird Discount for all Aperture Workshops!
-Register before July 1, 2017 to receive a 10% discount on the workshop tuition.
-Enter code earlywksp2017 at checkout.
-Currently enrolled students and Aperture Members at the $250 level and above will receive a 20% discount, please contact firstname.lastname@example.org to receive the code.
+Currently enrolled students and Aperture Members at the $250 level and above will receive a 10% discount, please contact firstname.lastname@example.org to receive the code.

 Tuition for this five-day workshop is $950 and includes light refreshments for all days.
 Lunch will not be provided.